 - Add the garlic and cook until fragrant for about 30 seconds.

-- Add the mushrooms and cook stirring occasionally until the mushrooms are almost cooked through for about 6 minutes.
+- Add the mushrooms and cook stirring occasionally until the mushrooms have released their liquid and reduced in volume, for about 4 minutes.

 - Add the vegetable stock, water, thyme sprigs, soy sauce, and barley.
 Season with salt and pepper.

 - Close and lock the lid of the Instant Pot.
 Make sure the steam release handle is in the Sealing position.
 Select Pressure Cook and set 18 minutes of pressure cooking time.
 Select Keep Warm function.

 - To release pressure, let the Instant Pot go into Keep Warm mode and wait for 10 minutes.
 Then, press Cancel and carefully position the steam release valve on the lid to the Venting position.